frontenddogma/html-css-frameworks/manuscript/attributes.md

 guidelines if this piece has not been covered.
 A documented stan‐ dard for new code allows better monitoring and better decisions on whether to keep (and relocate) the code, or to remove it.

 We’ve very successfully applied this principle with Google’s HTML/CSS framework Go—not to be confused with the program‐ ming language, which was conceived two years later.
-Go came with a Attributes of a Good Framework | 13
-“backpack” library, Go X, which included elements that we used only occasionally.
+Go came with a “backpack” library, Go X, which included elements that we used only occasionally.
 This kept the core very small—4,250 bytes includ‐ ing the Google logo—but offered the use of additional, commonenough elements.
 Project-specific code made for a third layer that had to be carried by each project style sheet itself.

 To make frameworks more extensible:

-• Use a framework namespace.
+* Use a framework namespace.
-• Define handling of non-framework code.
+* Define handling of non-framework code.
-• Specify where new and rarely used code should be located (also a framework-user responsibility).
+* Specify where new and rarely used code should be located (also a framework-user responsibility).
-• Regularly review new and rarely used code, to either make part of framework or remove (also a framework-user responsibility).
+* Regularly review new and rarely used code, to either make part of framework or remove (also a framework-user responsibility).

-Please note that despite all my experience and convic‐ tions, I’ve phrased these rules as strong suggestions.
+I> Please note that despite all my experience and convic‐ tions, I’ve phrased these rules as strong suggestions.
 I was tempted to say “must,” “must,” “must.”
 Whenever we like more dogma in our web development life, we use this verb.
+I>
-Another thing before we move on: note that no matter the quality of the framework, the goal for its use is always on the owners and developers.
+I> Another thing before we move on: note that no matter the quality of the framework, the goal for its use is always on the owners and developers.
 Frameworks can be likened to cars: a good car should be, say, safe, easy